Dave Trotter – Founder of The Political Hurricane.

 As far as governmental experience, Dave interned for Senator Bob Graham in his Tampa office in 1994.

 Dave received his BA in Political Science at Southern Illinois University-Edwardsville, where he graduated Summa Cum Laude and is a member of the Phi Kappa Phi Honors Society.
-He is currently working on his Masters Degree at Eastern Illinois University, focusing on Arctic (or High North) Politics and other issues of international relations.
+He received is Masters of Arts in Political Science at McGill University in Montreal, Canada, where he focused on the impact of federal political party leader choice in Canadian federal elections in the province of Quebec.
 Dave also attended the University of Utah (same institute as Karl Rove), where he made the Dean’s List and was one of the top political science classes.
 Dan Jones, a Utah political pollster, called Dave Trotter an “expert on numbers and Florida politics”.